sachinmehan3/CLI-Coding-Assistant/README.md

 6. The **Tech Lead** marks the milestone as complete and immediately delegates the next one, repeating until the project is finished!

 ---

-## 🧠 Memory Management (Context Window Protection)

-As AI agents work autonomously, their conversation history (context) can grow exponentially, eventually exceeding the API's token limits or causing performance degradation.
-To solve this, `coder-agent` implements an intelligent memory management system tailored to each agent's role:

 ### 🦸‍♂️ For the Tech Lead (Manager)
 *   **Milestone-Driven Context**: The Manager doesn't need to know every line of code written.
 Its memory is focused on high-level planning and the current milestone.